open-policy-agent/gatekeeper-library/website/docs/verifydeprecatedapi.md

 # Verify deprecated APIs

 ## Description
 Verifies deprecated Kubernetes APIs to ensure all the API versions are up to date.
+This template does not apply to audit as audit looks at the resources which are already present in the cluster with non-deprecated API versions.

 ## Template
 ```yaml